-Firstly, is bargaining appropriate?
+Is bargaining appropriate?

 Determining an item’s worth

 Snoop around and find out what locals pay.
 Prices can vary drastically among vendors at the same flea market.
 If prices aren’t posted, assume there’s a double price standard: one for locals and one for you.
-I remember thinking I did well in Madrid’s flea market, until I learned my Spanish friend bought the same shirt for 30 percent less.
+Study ahead before you go, especially if you want to buy something more substantial like a leather coat or a big-ticket item like a Turkish carpet.

+How to bargain?
 Don’t be too keen

 Work as a team with your spouse or a friend.
 While you bargain, your companion can act the part of naysayer, threatening to squash the deal entirely.
 This trick can work to bring the price down faster.
 Obey the rules.
 Don’t hurry.
 Bargaining is rarely rushed; learning how to bargain is a slow process that’s all about reading the merchant properly.
 Show you are serious by taking the time to talk with the shopkeeper.
 Dealing directly with the owner can lower the price.

 When it’s time to buy

 Prices can drop at the end of the day, when merchants are starting to pack up.
 Swoop in at closing time to snap up the real deals.
 If the price is too much, move on.
 Never worry about having taken too much of the merchant’s time.
-Vendors are experts at making the tourist feel guilty for not buying.
-It’s all part of the game.
+Vendors are experts at making the tourist feel guilty for not buying; it’s all part of the game.

 It’s true that you might find the same souvenirs in a large department store, with a firm price.
 But where’s the fun in that?
 Store shopping can be quicker and easier–but it’s never as memorable.